yutclubza/YutClubZa/AllCast-Wiki.md

 ### Google Drive

+ 1. Open the Google Drive app and find the file you want to play.
-Long click + Send Link to AllCast
+ 2. Long click file + Send Link to AllCast

 ### Dropbox

+ 1. Open the Dropbox app and find the file you want to play.
-Long click + Share to AllCast
+ 2. Long click file + Share to AllCast

-Yes, the HTC One (and Nexus 5) has some playback issues to xbox 360.
-I have the same problem .Xbox 360 DLNA support is lacking :(

-I'm looking into workarounds.
-Apologies.